cirosantilli/git-tutorial/index.md

 Other methods of connection include:

+## HTTP

--   HTTP over URLs of type `http://`.
-There are two types of HTTP:
+Works over URLs of type `http://` or `https://`.
+There are two types of HTTP: dumb and smart.

+One advantage of the HTTP protocols is that it is easy to control access for them from web applications, which have wide support for HTTP authentication methods.

+### Dumb HTTP

-    -   dumb: works directly from a file tree served directly, but inefficient.
+Works directly from a file tree served directly, but inefficient.

-        At first enabld by GitHub, but disabled at some point of it's history.
+At first enabled by GitHub, but disabled at some point of its history.

-    -   smart: the server needs Git specific knowledge.
-More efficient.

-    For HTTP, authentication is done by giving an username password from the command line.

-    Git can remember the credentials for a given amount of time so you don't have to re-enter them.

-    Credentials can be managed with `git credential` and family.

--   a Git specific protocol with id `git://`.
-More efficient than HTTP since git specific, but also requires a more specialized server.

-    Happens over SSH, so you need to add you SSH key on the server.
-This has a small setup overhead, but is safer and more convenient than HTTPS.

-    Credentials are managed by your SSH system.

 TODO: why does: